23 Oct Squash & Sausage Skillet

-Butternut squash, tart apple, and chicken sausage come together quickly for a savory and filling dinner.
+Butternut squash, tart apple, and chicken sausage come together quickly for a savory and filling skillet dinner.

-In the summertime, I reach for lots of fresh greens to act as filler foods since they are plentiful and cheap.
-In the late summer, it becomes zucchini and sometimes tomatoes from friend’s gardens that help stretch our food budget.
+In the summertime, I reach for lots of fresh greens to act as filler foods since they are plentiful and relatively cheap.
+I might cook up a really good grass-fed steak, and then slice it up and serve with a southwest salad.
+In the late summer, my go-to filler food becomes zucchini and sometimes tomatoes from friend’s gardens that help stretch our food budget.

 Here’s one of my favorite easy recipes for the fall.
+Try making butternut squash and sausage skillet for dinner!
 It’s easy to make in bigger batches, cooks up quickly, and packs well for leftover lunches.

 Squash, Apple & Chicken Skillet

 - 1 Butternut squash, peeled and diced into 1-inch cubes (approximately 1 lb)